Back to search results

 What is significant?

 The Bendigo Law Courts building was designed by the Victorian Public Works architect George W. Watson in the Victorian Second Empire style and built in 1892-96 by contractors McCulloch and McAlpine.
-Reminiscent of an Italianate palazzo, the exterior of this extravagant stuccoed masonry building with bluestone base features mansard roofs, dormer windows, and facades with arcuated systems of openings, superimposed piers and Corinthian pilasters.
-The courts and vestibules are flanked on either side by rooms for the jury, judge, witnesses, barristers, prisoners, sheriff, and other court officials.
-Access for the judge and prisoners is from the rear.
-The public enter through grand vestibules on either side of a central stone staircase which leads to the Supreme Court on the first floor.
-The major visual alteration to the building occurred during the 1950s when the central statuary group and flanking urns were removed from the upper parapet due to deterioration of the cement and wrought iron dowels.
-Today, the building continues its original function, and houses Magistrates, County and Supreme Courts.
-It is a dominant feature of Bendigo's historic precinct of public buildings designed in similar style, among which is the Bendigo Post Office which Watson designed ten years before the Law Courts.
+The exterior of this extravagant stuccoed masonry building features a bluestone base, mansard roofs, dormer windows, and facades with arcuated systems of openings, superimposed piers and Corinthian pilasters.
+The internal arrangement of the courts provides separate circulation patterns for the jury, judge, witnesses, barristers, prisoners, sheriff and other court officials.
+The building is a dominant feature of Bendigo's historic precinct of public buildings designed in similar style, among which is the Bendigo Post Office (VHR H1080) which Watson designed ten years before the Law Courts.
+The Bendigo Law Courts also has a large collection of late nineteenth-century court room furnishings that demonstrate the building’s use.

 How is it significant?

-The Bendigo Law Courts building is of historical, architectural and aesthetic significance to the State of Victoria.
+The Bendigo Law Courts is of historical and architectural significance to the State of Victoria.
+It satisfies the following criterion for inclusion in the Victorian Heritage Register:

 Why is it significant?